Dorchester, Dorset: Prehistory and Romano-British

-Other Roman remains include part of the town walls and the foundations of a town house near the county hall.
+Other Roman remains include part of the town walls and the foundations of a town house near County Hall.
 Modern building works within the walls have unearthed Roman finds; in 1936 a cache of 22,000 3rd-century Roman coins was discovered in South Street.

 Other Roman finds include silver and copper coins known as Dorn pennies, a gold ring, a bronze figure of the Roman god Mercury and large areas of tessellated pavement.

 The Dorset Museum contains many Roman artefacts.
 The Romans built an aqueduct to supply the town with water.
 It was rediscovered in 1900 as the remains of a channel cut into the chalk and contouring round the hills.
 The source is believed to be the River Frome at Notton, about 12 mi upstream from Dorchester.
 Near the town centre is Maumbury Rings, an ancient British henge earthwork converted by the Romans for use as an amphitheatre, and to the north west is Poundbury Hill, another pre-Roman fortification.

 Little evidence exists to suggest continued occupation after the withdrawal of the Roman administration from Britain.
 The name Durnovaria survived into Old Welsh as Caer Durnac and later as Durngueir, recorded by Asser in the 9th century.

 The area remained in British hands until the mid-7th century and there was continuity of use of the Roman cemetery at nearby Poundbury.
 Dorchester has been suggested as the centre of a sub-kingdom of Dumnonia or other regional power base.

 Medieval

-The first recorded raid of the Viking era took place at the port near Dorchester around 790.
-According to a chronicler, Beaduheard, the King's reeve in Dorchester, assembled a few men and sped to meet them thinking that they were merchants from another country.
+The first recorded raid of the Viking era took place at Isle of Portland near Dorchester around 790.
+According to a chronicler, Beaduheard, the king's reeve in Dorchester, assembled a few men and sped to meet them thinking that they were merchants from another country.
 When he arrived at their location, he admonished them and instructed that they should be brought to the royal town.
 The Vikings then slaughtered him and his men.

 By 864, the area around Durnovaria was dominated by the Saxons who referred to themselves as Dorsaetas, 'People of the Dor' – Durnovaria.
 The original local name would have been Dorn-gweir giving the Old English Dornwary.
 The town became known as Dornwaraceaster or Dornwaracester, combining the original name Dor/Dorn from the Latin and Celtic languages with cester, an Old English word for a Roman station.
 This name evolved over time to Dorncester/Dornceaster and Dorchester.

 At the time of the Norman Conquest in 1066, Dorchester was not a place of great significance; the Normans did build a castle but it has not survived.
 A priory was also founded, in 1364, though this also has since disappeared.
 In the later medieval period the town prospered; it became a thriving commercial and political centre for south Dorset, with a textile trading and manufacturing industry which continued until the 17th century.
 In the time of Edward III (1312–1377), the town was governed by bailiffs and burgesses, with the number of burgesses increasing to fifteen by the reign of James I (1566–1625).